Elizabeth Farm

-Elizabeth Farm is an historic estate located at 70 Alice Street, Rosehill, a suburb of Sydney, New South Wales, Australia.
-Elizabeth Farm was the family home of wool pioneer, John and his wife Elizabeth Macarthur.
+Elizabeth Farm is a historic estate located at 70 Alice Street, Rosehill, a suburb of Sydney, New South Wales, Australia.
+Elizabeth Farm was the family home of wool pioneers John and Elizabeth Macarthur.
 The estate was commenced in 1793 on a slight hill overlooking the upper reaches of Parramatta River, 23 km west of Sydney Cove.
 The Burramattagal clan of the Dharug people are the traditional custodians of the area; their presence is recalled in the name Parramatta.

-The small, solid three-roomed brick cottage in the Australian Old Colonial style was transformed, by the late 1820s, into a smart country house, surrounded by 'pleasure grounds', orchards and almost 1000 acre of semi-cleared land.
+The small, solid three-roomed brick cottage in the Australian Old Colonial style was transformed, by the late 1820s, into a smart country house, surrounded by "pleasure grounds", orchards and almost 1000 acre of semi-cleared land.
 Enveloped within later extensions, the early cottage remains intact, making it Australia's oldest surviving European dwelling.
-The estate is managed by Sydney Living Museums as a museum that is open to the public for a modest fee.
+The estate is managed by Museums of History NSW as a museum that is open to the public for a modest fee.

 On 2 April 1999 the estate was listed on the New South Wales State Heritage Register, the first property entered on the register.